See the following chapters from the Pan Lancashire Policy and Procedures for Safeguarding Children Manual:

 All unaccompanied young asylum-seekers who are eligible for a service will be entitled to financial assistance which must first be authorised by the manager.
 The social worker should arrange for payment of the relevant amounts in accordance with the local authority's financial procedures.

 Travel cards or warrants will be issued to young unaccompanied asylum-seekers in relation to appointments at the Home Office.

-Where an Assessment identifies that a young unaccompanied asylum-seeker does not meet the criteria for a service from Children's Services, but appears to be in need of services from elsewhere, the social worker will refer the young person to the appropriate agency which may be a different Children's Services, the Refugee Council, UK Visas and Immigration and/or an appropriate voluntary agency.
+Where an Assessment identifies that an unaccompanied child migrant does not meet the criteria for a service from Children's Services, but appears to be in need of services from elsewhere, the social worker will refer the young person to the appropriate agency which may be a different Children's Service, the Refugee Council, UK Visas and Immigration and/or an appropriate voluntary agency.